hugglesfox/pcode-style-guide/README.md

 ### 2.1.
 Strings

 Strings are a data structure which contain one or more characters.
-Strings are defined by surround characters in either single or double quotation marks such as follows
+Strings are defined by surround characters in either single or double quotation marks as long as the use of single or double quotation marks is consistent throughout the code.

 ```
 "This is a string"